Ilya-Nesterenok/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ### Step 5: Relate Speed to Orbital Period

-The orbital period $ T $ is the time to complete one full revolution.
-The circumference of the circular orbit is $ 2 \pi r $, so the orbital speed is:
+The orbital period $T$ is the time to complete one full revolution.
+The circumference of the circular orbit is $2 \pi r$, so the orbital speed is:

 $$
 v = \frac{\text{Circumference}}{\text{Period}} = \frac{2 \pi r}{T}